 - Peace of mind

 - Save up to 25% on cannabis purchases

 A study published in The American Journal of Clinical Nutrition assessed the probable mechanisms of action and potential application of flavonoids.
 Researchers found that flavonoids can increase the function of endogenous antioxidants, as well as assist the body in restoring levels of endogenous scavenging compounds when the body becomes depleted and deprived of them as a result of reacting to toxins and stressors.

-The significance of these benefits can not be overstated.
+The significance of these benefits cannot be overstated.
 The fact that these compounds contribute to the 10% of flavonoids available in the cannabis plant just makes marijuana more appealing as an alternative form of treatment for various conditions.
-Now that we have a better understanding of the benefits of 4 of the flavonoids which can be found in cannabis, let’s have a look at the benefits of cannflavins.
+Now that we have a better understanding of the benefits of four of the flavonoids that can be found in cannabis, let’s have a look at the benefits of cannflavins.

-Cannflavins are said to share similar therapeutic properties to the flavonoids found throughout nature such as having antioxidant, anti-inflammatory, anti-carcinogenic properties as well as—though not as effectively—acting as a neuroprotective agent and an anti-parasitic agent.
-Researchers from a study published in 2020 explain that the current most significant therapeutic benefit of cannflavins is their powerful anti-inflammatory properties.
+Cannflavins are said to share some therapeutic properties with the flavonoids found throughout nature, such as having antioxidant, anti-inflammatory, and anti-carcinogenic properties as well as—though not as effectively—acting as a neuroprotective agent and an anti-parasitic agent.
+Researchers from a review study published in 2020 explain that the currently most significant therapeutic benefit of cannflavins is their powerful anti-inflammatory properties.

-The Chicago Tribune and Science Alert even reported on cannflavin A and B because research uncovered that they have anti-inflammatory benefits which are “30 times more effective than Aspirin.”
+The Chicago Tribune and Science Alert even reported on cannflavins A and B because research uncovered that they have anti-inflammatory benefits that are “30 times more effective than Aspirin.”
 However, as with most other aspects of cannabis, more research is needed to be certain of the benefits of cannflavins.